sachera/factorio-deadlocks-stacking-for-pyanodon/README.md

 ## Why aren't the icons included in this repository?

-Pyanadons mods are licenced under the [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
-This means that the stacking icons in this mods my not be distributed as they are derivates of pyanadons work.
+Pyanodons mods are licenced under the [CC BY-NC-ND 4.0](https://creativecommons.org/licenses/by-nc-nd/4.0/).
+This means that the stacking icons in this mods my not be distributed as they are derivates of Pyanodons work.